Friday, 3 October 2025

 This week, we would like you to look at pages 8 & 9.

 For Year 1's this focuses on tens and ones.
 Understanding how 2-digit numbers are made up of tens and ones is fundamental to all the maths we do in Key Stage 1.
 Having a clear understanding of what digits represent in numbers is such an important aspect of our maths learning.
-Although we represent the number 12 with the digits 1 & 2, 12 is actually a 10 and a 2.
+Although we represent the number 12 with the digits 1 & 2, 12 is actually one 10 and 2 ones.
 Again, look at page 8 to understand the idea and then work through page 9.
 If you wish to extend your child's work in this, count objects and group these into tens so you can see how these larger numbers can be represented by tens and ones.
 There are also some games in the link below to help reinforce these ideas.

 For Year 2's this focuses numbers to 100.
 Again, keep looking at these numbers in terms of their tens and ones - how is the number 24 different to 42?
 Look also at how each number can also be represented by words.
 When it comes to writing the words, encourage the children to be as accurate as possible in their spelling.